Kia Picanto hatchback - Interior & comfort

 All controls are easy to reach and the general layout is straightforward and easily understood.
 Those controls that are expected to be used the most often – such as radio controls – are mounted closer to the steering wheel, which is also fitted with control buttons on higher-spec models.

 The entry-level 1 model is distinguished on the outside by its 14-inch steel wheels and plastic covers, but the visual appeal quickly builds as you ascend through the trim levels.
-The cheapest grade does include front electric windows, remote central locking, a USB port and hill-start assist, but going for the 2 model adds essential features like Bluetooth connectivity, air conditioning, steering wheel audio controls and a height-adjustable driver’s seat.
+The cheapest grade does include front electric windows, remote central locking, Bluetooth, a USB port and hill-start assist, but going for the 2 model adds essential features like air conditioning, steering wheel audio controls and a height-adjustable driver’s seat.

 The GT-Line model has an eye-catching set of 16-inch alloy wheels and sporty stainless-steel pedals, as well as black and red artificial leather seats that look a lot classier than they sound.
 It also offers a choice of five colour packs, each of which add a real dose of colour to the Kia’s otherwise sombre interior.
 The X-Line offers the aforementioned grey leather-style seats, along with a tougher exterior design and some tweaks to lift the interior.